emolifeconnect/react-form-state-manager/README.md

 🔥 Utility methods like `append`, `prepend`, `moveUp`, `moveDown`, `delete`, `reset` and more

-🔥 Customizable formatting and internal representation (format input value '10' to '€ 10.00' and represent it as `1000` internally)
+🔥 Customizable formatting and internal representation (format input value '10' as '€ 10.00' and represent it as `1000` cents internally)

 ## Installation